rubensworks/rubensworks.net/_posts/2022-01-21-querying-a-decentralized-web.markdown

 there are [some trade-offs](https://linkeddatafragments.org/publications/jws2016.pdf) to keep in mind before doing that.
 Often, the more expressive API, the cheaper it is for a query engine to make use of it.
 On the other hand, the more expressive the API, the more costly it is to publish the API on the Web.
+For more background on the role of these APIs in the decentralized Web, I can highly recommend [Ruben Verborgh's blog post on this topic](https://ruben.verborgh.org/blog/2021/12/23/reflections-of-knowledge/).

 In a decentralized Web, it is important that everyone can easily publish there data, without requiring highly complex or expensive software to run on their servers.
 Therefore, it is reasonable to **consider simple data documents as the minimal data API**,